awsdocs/aws-ruby-developer-guide/doc_source/setup-config.rst

 `Aws::AssumeRoleCredentials <http://docs.aws.amazon.com/sdkforruby/api/Aws/AssumeRoleCredentials.html>`_
 method to create an |STS| access token.

-The following example uses an access token to create an S3 client object, where *linked::account::arn* is the Amazon Resource Name (ARN) of the role to assume and *session-name* is an identifier for the assumed role session.
+The following example uses an access token to create an |S3| client object, where :code:`linked::account::arn` is the Amazon Resource Name (ARN) of the role to assume and :code:`session-name` is an identifier for the assumed role session.

 .. code-block:: ruby